- Race Info

 Unique among off-road running events you'll be following a specially marked route cross-country, with a lot of it in unchartered and untracked desert.
 This adds to the adventure of the Big Red Run.

 Here are a range of surfaces that you will be running on.

 There will be a bit of soft sand but the largest part of the course will be on a variety of firmer surfaces.

-Gibber plains comprise a carpet of small rounded pebbles laid on a top of a firm layer of ground.
+Gibber Plains comprise a carpet of small rounded pebbles laid on a top of a firm layer of ground.
 The surface is surprisingly flat because wind and rain has caused the pebbles to settle into a flat layer.
-Race Director Adrian Bailey says it's like running on "a giant, slightly forgiving pebble-crete driveway".
 Gibber plains are often very red and are a beautiful feature of the desert near Birdsville.

-The crest of each dune is often wind blown and loose and is the most strenuous to run on.
+Dune Crests are often wind blown and loose and are the most strenuous to run on.
 Although it looks spectacular and dramatic, fortunately for runners there isn't much of it.
 The views from the tops of the dunes are stunning and will take your mind off the loose sand as you go up-and-over and descend to the next valley.